-Become tomorrow’s nursing leader today in the accelerated Bachelor of Nursing – After Degree program.
+Become tomorrow’s nursing leader today in the accelerated Bachelor of Nursing – After Degree (BNAD) program.
 Developed in collaboration with the University of Lethbridge, the After Degree program recognizes and builds on your previous education – regardless of the discipline or field of study.
-In 24 months, you’ll be ready to write the NCLEX-RN exam and begin your career as a registered nurse.
+In 24 months, you’ll be ready to write the NCLEX-RN exam and begin your career as a Registered Nurse.

 Your first two semesters will be completed at Lethbridge College, where you’ll be immersed in real-world experience and theory.
 You’ll gain hands-on experience in our labs and in clinical practicums, all while learning the rationale behind what you do.
 You’ll finish off your six consecutive semesters of studies at the university preparing to write the NCLEX-RN.Apply Now Grab and Go Information

 Upon successful completion of the program, you'll be eligible to write the NCLEX-RN exam to be licensed as a registered nurse.
 This will open career opportunities for you in a range of health care facilities, including:

 - Acute Care (Medical, Surgical, Mental Health, Pediatric, Maternity, etc.)

 - Continuing Care (Long Term Care, Supportive Living, etc.)

 - Critical Care (ICU, ER, OR, Labor & Delivery, NICU, etc.)

 - Community Health Nursing (Public Health, Primary Health Care, Home Care, etc.)

 Visit ALIS website for more career information.

 number of students, instructors and volunteers involved in the annual simulated emergency that teaches crisis response in real time